Youth council

-Youth councils or parliaments, are a form of youth voice engaged in community decision-making.
-Youth councils are appointed bodies that exist on local, state, provincial, regional, national, and international levels among governments, non governmental organisations (NGOs), schools, and other entities.
-Groups that include children (typically starting at age 5) often call themselves children's parliaments and are paired with youth parliaments of older kids.
+Youth councils, also known as youth cabinets, youth assemblies or youth parliaments, are a form of youth voice engaged in community decision-making.
+They are appointed or elected bodies that exist on local, state, provincial, regional, national, and international levels among governments, non governmental organisations (NGOs), schools, and other entities.
+Groups that include children (typically starting at age 5) often call themselves children's parliaments and are paired with youth parliaments of older children and young people.

 About

 Youth councils have many purposes.
 Many are consultative bodies for more representative political bodies at all levels of government.
 How they are composed varies, with some youth councils being elected by young people in the community, while others are handpicked by political officials or elected by youth NGOs.

 Article 12 of the United Nations' Convention on the Rights of the Child is also widely credited with promoting youth councils.
 Youth councils have also seen growth in Western Europe with help from the European Youth Forum, and in the United States and Canada thanks to groups such as The Freechild Project and Points of Light Foundation.